hugozhang0577/ukb_taste_dysfunction/README.md

 #> ship output/base_table/base_table_full.csv -> input/analysis_ready/
 ```

-`ship` is the copy that moves a frozen matrix or a scan result under `input/`,
-where later stages look for it; an arrow ending in a filename also renames.
-Only cross-step files are declared — a step's own reports and logs are not.
 `{group}` is `group1` (discovery), `group2` and `group3` (the held-out
 cross-population cohorts); other braces are likewise placeholders.